RodeShreyas/Vehicle-Detection/README.md

 ➢ Neural networks and machine learning have been used for these tasks and have obtained good results.

-➢ Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for fire and smoke detection as well.
+➢ Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for Car and Truck detection as well.

 Key Steps Involved:

 1. Data Collection:
 Gather a dataset of car and truck images.
-Public datasets like the Stanford Cars dataset or custom datasets can be used.

 2. Data Preprocessing:
 Resize images, normalize pixel values, augment data (like rotation, flipping) to improve model generalization.